Canada confirms 1st case of South African virus variant

 Published

-TORONTO (AP) — Canada on Monday reported its first case of a coronavirus variant that emerged in South Africa that is believed to be more contagious than the original.
+Canada on Monday reported its first case of a coronavirus variant that emerged in South Africa that is believed to be more contagious than the original.
+Dr. David…Full Article

-Dr. David Williams, Ontario’s chief medical officer of health, said the case was found in Peel region outside Toronto and the person does not have a known history of travel or any known contact with someone who has travelled.
+Canada on Monday reported its first case of a coronavirus variant that emerged in South Africa that is believed to be more contagious than the original.
+Dr. David…Full Article

-Viruses constantly mutate but scientists are especially concerned about the emergence of three that researchers believe may spread more easily.
-One first reported in the United Kingdom was previously confirmed in Canada, and Ontario, the country's most populous province, has dozens of cases now.
+Residents in a part of Surrey are to be urgently tested for Covid-19 after it emerged the South African strain of the virus may..